FREE DELIVERY on orders over £75 (ex VAT)

 Power Efficiency

-LED utility work light bars convert a higher percentage of electrical energy into usable light, resulting in:
+LED utility work light bars convert more electrical energy into usable light, resulting in:

 • Lower current draw